knetikmedia/knetikcloud-csharp-net35-client/docs/UsersInventoryApi.md

 Adds an item to the user inventory

 The inventory is fulfilled asynchronously UNLESS the invoice is explicitely skipped.
-Depending on the use case, it might require the client to verify that the entitlement was added after the fact or configure a BRE rule to get a notification in real time
+Depending on the use case, it might require the client to verify that the entitlement was added after the fact or configure a BRE rule to get a notification in real time. <br><br><b>Permissions Needed:</b> INVENTORY_ADMIN

 ### Example
 ```csharp